 The data platform must evolve as AI use matures

-As AI becomes embedded across every aspect of retail operations, the ability to manage and evolve the analytics platform will be crucial to maintaining competitive advantage.
+As data science and AI become embedded across every aspect of retail operations, the ability to manage and evolve the analytics platform will be crucial to maintaining competitive advantage.

 If the platform can’t easily accommodate new sources of data, retailers risk being unable to generate new business-enhancing insights.
 And if it can’t easily make use of new technologies as they emerge, it risks quickly falling into obsolescence.